nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Analog Input

 C.H.I.P.
 Pro has many GPIO to choose from including two PWM pins.
-If your product needs analog input we recommend adding a I2C controlled ADC to your circuit.
+If your product needs analog input we recommend adding an I2C controlled ADC to your circuit.

+## Mass Production

+Are you thinking about mass production?